The strongest predictor of health is literacy skills.

 The Parent Health Literacy project has been supported by investments from numerous funders and partners since its inception in 2004.

 • The Institute for Healthcare Advancement.
-IHA provides KHSA and our trained partners a discount on "What To Do When Your Child Gets Sick" books
+IHA provides KHSA and our trained partners a discount on the What to Do When Your Child Gets Sick books

 • United Methodist Health Ministry Fund